Tscheffrey/magic-mirror-web/README.md

 - [ ] add more types of settings
 - [ ] clean up SCSS
 - [ ] introduce a side attachment option for widgets and re-calculate their position on window resize
+- [ ] built more of those dope widgets